Thyroid Management Using Herbs and Nutrition

 This is another test you can do at home to test whether or not you are low in iodine, which leads to hypothyroidism.

 Step 1: Go to the pharmacy and purchase Tincture of Iodine–the original, orange-colored solution, not the clear solution.
+You may have to ask for it because they stock it behind the counter (apparently you can make some kind of drug with it so they monitor who purchases it).

 Step 2: Before going to bed, use the painting stick in the bottle of iodine to paint a 3 inch by 3 inch square patch of iodine onto the underside of the forearm or on the inner thigh or abdomen.